llinauer/austro_bird_classifier/README.md

 was motivation enough.

 My goal was, to really do an end-to-end project, i.e. from data to a deployed web app.
-I chose to limit myself to the 74 most common birds in Austria (according to Birdlife **\<add birdlife link\>**).
+I chose to limit myself to the 74 most common birds (72 in the end) in Austria (according to Birdlife **\<add birdlife link\>**).
-To correctly name 74 different bird species is already not an easy task for us humans (although it is also not that hard, once you have some experience), so it also should be a little bit of a challenge to train a ML model to do it.
+To correctly name that many different bird species is already not an easy task for us humans (although it is also not that hard, once you have some experience), so it also should be a little bit of a challenge to train a ML model to do it.

-In the following, I will tell you how I went about to do that...
+This repository is meant to be more of a blog post, than a working code repo.
+Of course the code in here works, and you can also re-create the whole project if you like (see section **\< add DIY section \>**) but, the main focus is on what was done, not how it was done.
+So, the code is split up into several .py files and jupyter notebooks, and there is no nice user interface.
+That being said, let me tell you how this project came to be.

 ## 1. Data gathering